SecureBankingAcceleratorToolkit/securebanking-openbanking-aspsp/README.md

-# openbanking-mock-aspsp
+## Mock Open Banking ASPSP
-A mock bank for the Open Banking Accelerator Toolkit
+A mock Open Banking ASPSP for the Secure Banking Accelerator Toolkit